-The nymphs die when the temperatures drop to freezing.
 The adults fly or crawl to sheltered places for the winter.
+The nymphs die when temperatures drop to freezing.

 Damage caused by squash bugs

-The feeding also affects the flow of water and nutrients, which can cause wilting.
+- The feeding also affects the flow of water and nutrients, and, when severe, can cause wilting.

 How to protect your plants from squash bugs